 These would be relatively simple system improvements that can be applied to every ship that has complex stability requirements, but the real solution is to design ships that do not require 34 sample loading conditions to show how the vessel can be operated safely.
 Relying on humans to manage complex actions at a high pace is not a proper way to operate ships.

-In this NTSB report illustration there apparently was not enough space to show all of the decks.
+The section drawing of the Golden Ray in the NTSB report.
+Apparently there was not enough space on the page to show all of the decks.